 Eligibility & Benefit:

-Benefits are issued on a first-come, first-served basis until all benefits are issued.
+Benefits are issued on a first-come, first-served basis.
 To be eligible for the Senior Farmers’ Market Nutrition Program you must be:

-- Residence: a person who resides in one of the 42 participating counties AND
+- Residence: a person who resides in one of the 46 participating counties (see Distribution List below); AND

 Steps to Receive Benefits: